brianwu568/simple-website/blogs/pale-blue-dot.md

-# Pale Blue Dot: A Contention for Why We Should Explore Space for the Greater Good of Humanity
+# A Contention for Why We Should Explore Space for the Greater Good of Humanity

 ## Introduction